nhsconnect/prm-practice-migration-staging/guide/06-cutover-and-go-live.md

-{%- capture lesson_learnt_2 -%}
-__Lesson learnt__ - DM&D may only be available 1-2 days before Go Live and if the DM&D is not checked, it causes issues with Electronic Prescription Service after Go Live.
-{%- endcapture -%}

-{%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}

 ### Configure devices

 Depending on which solution the practice is migrating to, configuration of devices (eg. scanners, check-in and call waiting boards) may occur pre-Go-Live or on Go-Live day, however these generally cannot be connected to the new system until Go-Live day.
 This is usually completed by the delivery partner.  <!-- [UPLIFT] added reference to some scenarios, where users can be set up in the Live system prior to Go Live -->